-The purpose of the Company's 2021 Employee Stock Option Plan is to assist eligible employees of the Company in acquiring a stock ownership in the Company and to help such employees provide for their future security and to encourage them to remain in the employement of the Company.
-The plan consists of a Section 423 Component and Non-Section 423 Component.
+The purpose of the Company's 2021 Employee Stock Option Plan is to assist eligible employees of the Company in acquiring a stock ownership in the Company and to help such employees provide for their future security and to encourage them to remain in the employment of the Company.
+The Plan consists of a Section 423 Component and Non-Section 423 Component.
 The Section 423 Component is intended to qualify as an employee stock purchase plan and also authorizes the grant of options.
-Options granted under the Non-Section 423 Component shall be granted pursuant to separate offerings containing sub-plans.
-The Company make one or more offerings under the plan.
+Option granted under the Non-Section 423 Component shall be granted pursuant to separate offerings containing sub-plans.
+The Company may make one or more offerings under the plan.
 The duration and timing of each offering period may be established or changed by the board, but in no event may an offering period exceed 27 months and in no event may the purchase period for the option exceed the duration of the offering period under which it is established.
 On each exercise date for an offering period, each participant shall automatically be deemed to have exercised the option to purchase the largest number of whole shares which can be purchased under the offering.
-Option awards are generally granted with an exercise price date, or such other price as designated by the administrator, provided that in no event shall the option price be less that the per share par value price.
+Option awards are generally granted with an exercise price equal to 85% of the lesser of (a) the fair market value of a share on the applicable grant date and (b) the applicable exercise date, or such price as determined by the administrator, provided that in no event shall the option price be less that the per share par value price.
 The maximum number of shares granted under the plan shall not exceed 2,500,000 shares.
 No awards have been granted to date under the plan.